-When I first began implementing PBL in my classroom, I had no idea what I was doing.
+When I first began implementing project-based learning in my classroom, I had no idea what I was doing.
 My students were not focused because I wasn't organized.
+I knew I needed to work on time management.
 My lessons were planned day by day and my students weren't mastering the skills they needed to learn.
-By using the PBL essential elements as my guide, I was able to make sure my students were developing critical thinking skills, working effectively in collaborative groups, and learning cross-curricular skills.
+By using the PBL essential elements as my guide, I was able to make sure my students were developing critical thinking and problem-solving skills, working effectively in collaborative groups, and learning cross-curricular skills.

-Instead of writing out my plans for a PBL project, I developed a digital planning notebook.
+Instead of writing out my plans with paper planners for a project-based learning unit, I developed a digital planning notebook.
 It includes the essential elements and many other details included in a PBL unit.
 Teachers use the colorful Google Slides to add notes, dates, activities, questions, and more.
+It will help with student learning and best practices in teaching new skills.

 The notebook is divided into sections: